Semistability of cubulated groups: Introduction

 The structure of the paper is as follows.
 In Section \ref{sec:prelim} we provide some background on CAT(0) cube complexes, pocsets, cubings, group splittings and accessibility of groups.
 We prove Theorems \ref{thm:halfspaces}, \ref{thm:quarterspaces} and \ref{thm:semistable} in Sections \ref{sec:oneend}, \ref{sec:quarterspaces} and \ref{sec:semistability} respectively.
 Finally, in Section \ref{sec:example} we give an example of a one-ended group with a cubulation given by a CAT(0) cube complex that is essential and contains an infinite-ended halfspace.
 This demonstrates that Theorem \ref{thm:halfspaces} is not vacuous, and that it requires more than simply passing to the essential core of a CAT(0) cube complex.

 \textbf{Acknowledgments:}\, I thank Michael Mihalik for suggesting the problem of semistability of cubulated groups to me in the first place, and for his helpful comments on the paper.
 I also thank Elia Fioravanti, Nicholas Touikan and Michah Saageev for their comments -- in particular Elia's comments lead to Remark \ref{remk:deeper}.
+And I thank the referee for their helpful comments and corrections.